 Like any deserving idiot in the Age of the Internet, Paul Christoforo became an instant Twitter sensation.
 In mere hours, many of the media outlets he had name-dropped in his emails had publicly disowned him.

 Scott Lowe, executive editor at IGN wrote “Please refrain from referring to me or IGN as support for you, your company or your clients.
 You do not have it.”
 In a follow-up tweet, Lowe added, “Paul Christoforo’s claims that he has my and @IGN’s support are UNFOUNDED.
 I worked with him briefly and he was completely unprofessional.”

 Christoforo changed his company’s Twitter handle (from @OceanMarketting with two t’s to @OceanStratagy, with two a’s) and removed his last name from the account, as well as deleting a tweet where he attacks Lowe.

 Christoforo’s terrible grammar and absurd behavior dutifully made the rounds, with even car insurance company Geico fueling the “wwebsite as on the internet” meme in a tweet to Josh Olin, former community manager for Treyarch (the developer of Call of Duty: Black Ops).
 I’m still sticking to Allstate, as President David Palmer could sell salt to a slug, but it’s nice to see a totally unrelated company with its pulse on pop-culture-in-progress nonetheless.

-Revision3 was also quick to parody the situation by turning around the following video in record time:
+Revision3 was also quick to parody the situation by turning around a video in record time.

 Scrambling to save face (while still displacing the blame), Christoforo wrote the following apology to “Dave”: